VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/grab-migrator.md

 1. Check the config file: the `ConnectionStringsRefs` node should appear.

-## Apply Migrations to Different Databases
+## Apply migrations to different databases

 To apply the extracted migrations to different databases: